icfnext/prosper/README.md

 The mock request and response objects delegate to the [MockHttpServletRequest](http://docs.spring.io/spring/docs/3.2.8.RELEASE/javadoc-api/org/springframework/mock/web/MockHttpServletRequest.html) and [MockHttpServletResponse](http://docs.spring.io/spring/docs/3.2.8.RELEASE/javadoc-api/org/springframework/mock/web/MockHttpServletResponse.html) objects from the Spring Test Framework.
 The setter methods exposed by these classes are thus made available in the `build` closures for the request and response builders to assist in setting appropriate mock values for the class under test.

+### Sling Context

+The Prosper Sling Context supplies a mock OSGi bundle and component contexts.
+This allows for registration of OSGi services and testing of Sling Models.

-### Adding Sling Adapters
+## Adding Adapters

 Specs can add adapters by adding `AdapterFactory` instances or by providing mappings from adapter instances to closures that instantiate these instances from a `Resource`, `ResourceResolver` or `SlingHttpRequestServlet`.
-Adapters will be registered with the mocked `BundleContext` and their adaptables and adapters properties will be respected when an adapter is chosen.
+Adapters will be registered with the mock `BundleContext` and their adaptables and adapters properties will be respected when an adapter is chosen.
 Added `AdapterFactory` instances will pull these properties from the SCR XML metadata files located in the classpath at /OSGI-INF.
 Added adapter closures will use the `Resource`, `ResourceResolver` or `SlingHttpRequestServlet` as the adaptables property and the adapter instance class as the adapters property.
 The